jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Equipment adjusted but no photo documentation **Insurance Risk:** Cannot prove equipment changes were necessary **Question for You:** Should we photograph equipment adjustments made after demo?
-- [ ] YES - Show new equipment placement after demo opens airflow
+- [ ] YES - Show new equipment placement after demo opens airflow - yes, this can be done at the end when we are closing out, should also ask us to scan the equipemnt again.
+Think step 12 of the install workflow
 - [ ] NO - Not necessary
 - [ ] CONDITIONAL - Only if adding/removing equipment